mkrout1/Healthcare_Diabetes/README.md

 The following plot shows the performance of the above models prior to tuning:
 ![](images/Model_performance_before_tuning.png)

-I selected RandomForest, Gradient boosting Classifier and LightGMB for further tuning using GridSearchCV to find the best model.
+I selected RandomForest, Gradient boosting Classifier and LightGBM for further tuning using GridSearchCV to find the best model.
 The following graph shows performance of these models after tuning
 ![](images/Model_performance_after_tuning.png)
 ## Comparison of model performance before and after tuning